 doesn’t give us a diagnostic.
 If the value wasn’t right in front of us,

-or the value were too big (say, 450
+or the value were too big (say, 450), then the compiler

 would issue an error instead of a program.